ertanto-rizky/python-telegram-script/README.md

 # python-telegram-script
-This is a sample code of sending telegram message using a python script
+This is a sample code of sending telegram message (python bot) using a python script